No doubt, content marketing has evolved into one of the most powerful digital marketing strategies over the years.

-You won’t have to think too much about your next blog topic as there are hundreds of products which you can write the review about.
+You won’t have to think too much about your next blog topic as there are hundreds of products about which you can write a review.

 ✅ “86% of viewers say they regularly turn to YouTube to learn something new.”, says Google.

-✅ Cisco has predicted that there will be more than 82% of all internet traffic will be going to video contents in 2021.
+✅ Cisco has predicted that there will be more than 82% of all internet traffic will be going to video content in 2021.

 What do you say then?

-Videos are dynamic and engaging; more users prefer watching videos than reading texts.
+Videos are dynamic and engaging; more users prefer watching videos to reading texts.
 Remember, a picture is worth a thousand words and a video is worth a million words.

 Creating a video on any topic is much easier than writing a full blog post on that topic because explaining things becomes easier when visuals are added to it.

-If you do not want to show yourself in the video then you can simply record your computer screen while explaining the video and upload it on the various platforms like YouTube, Facebook, Twitter, Instagram, LinkedIn, etc. in order to get tons of engagement.
+If you do not want to show yourself in the video then you can simply record your computer screen while explaining the video and upload it on various platforms like YouTube, Facebook, Twitter, Instagram, LinkedIn, etc. to get tons of engagement.